-A bold cobalt and white geometric print looks very mainstream yet modern on this chair by Andrea Mihalik whose bespoke business, Wild Chairy, offers a unique approach to chair upholstery.
-Like Britain’s Aiveen Daly, whose Spank chair I showed in my Women’s Wear Chairs post in February, Mihalik’s pieces are as pieces of their art in their own right.
+A bold cobalt and white geometric print looks very mainstream yet modern on this chair by Andrea Mihalik.
+Her whose bespoke business, Wild Chairy, offers a unique approach to upholstery.
+Like Britain’s Aiveen Daly, whose Spank chair I showed in my Women’s Wear Chairs post in February, Mihalik’s chairs become pieces of their art in their own right.
 Seating is strictly secondary.

-Blogger and California designer, Serena Armstrong, opened a pop up store where she offered a pair of eccentric vintage chairs recovered with two-tone linen fabric, with a peek at the stripped down frames in the “before” state.
-Yet it’s the way the big dark stripe is perfectly placed on the rather slight chair that make it look important and contemporary despite the relatively small scale and its age.
+Blogger and California designer Serena Armstrong, opened a pop up store where she offered a pair of eccentric vintage chairs recovered with two-tone linen fabric.
+She even provided a peek at the stripped down frames in the “before” state.
+Yet the bold upholstery fabric on the recovered chair — the way the big dark stripe is perfectly placed — makes it look important and contemporary despite the relatively small scale and its age.
 Stunning.

 In the African country of Mali, the craft of making mud cloth fabric originated with the women of the Bamana culture.
-I adore the graphic, almost hand-written quality of print on the fabric which obtains its dark background color from fermented mud.
-Even though the arms are well worn on this chair, the fabric has a lively freshness.
+I adore the graphic, almost hand-written quality of mud cloth print.
+The fabric obtains its dark background color from fermented mud.
+Even though the arms are well worn on this chair, the fabric retains a lively freshness and wonderful graphic quality.

-Using mud cloth on a chair with a gilded frame is symbolic of the way we approach updating many things in our homes today simply because we have all the arts and crafts of the world to inspire us.
+Using mud cloth on a chair with a gilded frame is symbolic of the way we approach updating many things in our homes today.
+Why?
+Because we have all the arts and crafts of the world to inspire us.

 Copy and paste link to quick-share this post: http://bit.ly/10dsl6F